 This guide provides a high-level checklist to get you up and running:

-Found supports single and multi-member LLCs, S-Corps, C-Corps, and sole proprietorships with managing their business’ finances.
+Found supports sole proprietorships, single and multi-member LLCs, S-Corps, C-Corps, and partnerships with managing their business’ finances.

 Click Get Started on Found.com to begin the sign up process.